 Employers, therefore, need to weigh each request, and the reasons for that request, on an individual basis.

-Will this negatively impact other employees, and the company culture as a whole?
+2. Will this negatively impact other employees or the company culture as a whole?

 When considering implementing a flexible working arrangement for an employee, employers need to think about the impact the arrangement will have on other employees.